-The attorney filling this position will serve as counsel to the Alaska Department of Transportation and Public Facilities and other state agencies regarding a broad range of transportation and construction related issues.
+The Transportation Section is currently hiring two attorney positions to serve as counsel to the Alaska Department of Transportation and Public Facilities and other state agencies on a broad range of transportation and construction related issues.
 A significant portion of the attorney’s time will be devoted to representation of the state in administrative and judicial hearings and appeals.
-The attorney will also advise client agencies on issues relating to governmental procurements; construction and intergovernmental contracts; real property acquisition, leasing and other public land issues; federal regulatory and funding issues related to both highways and airports; environmental permitting issues and contaminated site cleanup; and drafting regulations and legislation.
+The attorneys will also advise client agencies on issues relating to governmental procurements; construction and intergovernmental contracts; real property acquisition, leasing and other public land issues; federal regulatory and funding issues related to both highways and airports; contaminated site cleanup; and drafting regulations and legislation.

-Experience in civil litigation is required.
+Applicants should have a strong knowledge of general legal principles and practices.
+Experience in civil litigation or administrative hearings is required.
 Experience in one or more of the areas of law discussed above is preferred, but not required.
 The attorney must be able to work independently on complex matters and possess superior case management, writing, and oral communication skills.
 Three or more full years of licensed experience is preferred.

-Individuals who would like additional information about the position may contact Jeff Stark at (907) 269-5160 or by e-mail at firstname.lastname@example.org.
+Individuals who would like additional information about the position may contact Max Garner, Supervising Attorney for the Transportation section, at (907) 269-5160 or by e-mail at firstname.lastname@example.org.